trang1981/ELAPS/README.md

 - Label-shuffle/permutation sanity checks
 - Placebo-cutoff diagnostics
 - Forward-Looking Deployment Cohorts at 30, 60, 90, and 180 days
+- Dedicated preparation of the Branch B and Branch C datasets
 - Same-population A-B-C decomposition
 - Comparison of XGBoost without resampling and XGBoost with random oversampling
 - Relationship-start cohort robustness check (E6a)